 How to Choose the Best Pot Gripper for Your Needs

 Clamps: Like pliers specifically designed to grab pots, these have a handle that, when squeezed, causes the grips to clamp on the edge of the pot.
 This is by far the most common type of pot gripper and works with just about any type of pot.

 Finger Grips: These are basically just insulation for your fingers to allow you to grip the side of a pot directly.
 They are more difficult to use but super light and small.

-Brand-specific: Some brands make pot grippers that interface in a specific way with that brand’s cookware.
+Brand-specific: Some brands make pot grippers that interface in a specific way with that brand’s cookware or mess kit.
 These usually won’t work with any other type of pot, so make sure you know that what you’re getting is compatible.

 Stability & Strength

 The biggest thing you need to consider when choosing a pot gripper is: will it be strong enough for your needs?
 It doesn’t do you any good to save an ounce bringing an ultralight pot lifter only to spill your dinner because you couldn’t hold onto the pot.

 For ultralight backpackers who are boiling 2 cups of water on a WhisperLite, a minimalist pot gripper will likely work just fine.
 For car camping and base camp cooking, you’ll likely be lifting larger and heavier pots and will want something more stable and durable.

 We boiled 1 liter of water in a medium-sized backpacking pot.
 We used each pot gripper to pick up the pot and pour it into a 750mL cup, then pick up the cup and pour it back into the pot.